leaderj1001/AssembleNet/README.md

-# Implementing AssembleNet: Searching for Multi-Stream Neural Connectivity in Video Architectures Explain using Pytorch
+# Implementing AssembleNet: Searching for Multi-Stream Neural Connectivity in Video Architectures Explain using Pytorch (Work In Process)

 ## Reference
   ### This repo is not official repository.